Nandita P. Palshetkar

 Nandita P. Palshetkar is an Indian Gynecologist who specializes in in vitro fertilisation and infertility.
 She is the elected president of Federation of Obstetric and Gynaecological Societies of India, in 2019.
 She is also the first vice president of Federation of Obstetric and Gynaecological Societies of India.

+Palshetkar is the scientific director and head of the Bloom IVF UNIT at Lilavati Hospital and Research Centre, Mumbai.

-Early life
+Early life and education

 Nandita was born to Patil family in 1963.
-Her father D. Y. Patil was the governor of Bihar and west Bengal from Nationalist Congress Party.
-She did her schooling from Hill Grange High School, Mumbai.
+Her father D. Y. Patil was the governor of Bihar, West Bengal and Tripura from Nationalist Congress Party.
+He was also the recipient of India's 4th highest civillian award Padma Shri.

+Palshetkar did her schooling from Hill Grange High School, Mumbai.
 She was A grade student and her keen interest in athletics and won the best athlete award at the school.
 She did her MBBS and MD from Grant Medical College, Mumbai.
 After her post graduation she further specialized in IVF & Micro-manipulation and PGD from the University of Ghent, Belgium, Alpha School of Embryology Naples, OVERIAN TISSUE FREEZING Copenhagen, Denmark.
-She researched on various topics of IVF & Infertility during her specialization.
-Her research also includes Embryo transfer.

 Career

+Medical faculty

+Dr Palshetkar is the faculty in Obstetrics & Gynecology at D.Y.
+Patil Medical College, Navi Mumbai, Teacher for Super Specialty Degree (FNB), Fellowship in Reproductive Medicine, National Board, Delhi at Lilavati Hospital, Mumbai.

+She is also on the Editorial Board of the journal “Advanced Emergency Medicine”, Universe Scientific Publishing Pte.
+Ltd, Singapore.

+Bloom IVF

 Palshetkar is the in vitro fertilisation and infertility director at eleven Bloom IVF centers in India, including Fortis Bloom IVF Centers (New Delhi, Gurgaon, Chandigarh, and Mumbai), Lilavati Hospital and Research Centre Mumbai, PalshetkarPatil Nursing Home Mumbai, D.Y.
 Patil Medical College, and Sakra World Hospital Bangalore.
 Palshetkar is also the President of the Indian Society For Assisted Reproduction, and the medical director of Lilavati Hospital Bloom IVF Centre, Mumbai.

 Palshetkar is an invited speaker and faculty since 1994 on various events, hospitals and medical institutions in India.

+Research & development

+Palshetkar researched on various topics of IVF & Infertility during her specialization.
+Her research includes Embryo transfer.

+Along with Infertility, Dr Palshetkar has managed high risk pregnancies like PIH (Pregnancy Induced Hypertension), GDM (Gestational Diabetes Mellitus), Hypothyroidism, IUGR (Intra Uterine growth Restriction), Low birth weight babies, Cervical Incompetence.

+Legal challenges

+In July 2017, Palshetkar was among the doctors whose plea was heard by the Supreme Court of India regarding the legal limit for medical termination of pregnancy.
+The case highlighted the challenges faced by women seeking abortions beyond the then-permitted limit of 20 weeks under the Medical Termination of Pregnancy Act.
+The legal proceedings contributed to the broader discussion that ultimately led to an amendment increasing the permissible gestational limit for certain categories of pregnancies from 20 weeks to 24 weeks.